About This Site and About Bennett

 Since 2007 I've been using worksongs at Sylvester Manor Educational Farm on Shelter Island, NY, collaborating with our crew to learn new songs and figure out how music could fit into a serious working farm.
 We call ourselves the Sylvester Manor Worksongers and can be heard at farmy events in and around New York and New England.

-Over the past several years I've taught a couple dozen workshops at farms and farm conferences across the northeast and even been invited with my wife Edith Gawler to TEDxFruitvale to share a song.
+Over the past decade I've taught dozens of workshops at farms and farm conferences across the northeast and even been invited to TEDxFruitvale to share a song.
+And I've been hired by the US State Department as a cultural ambassador, traveling to Mongolia and Ukraine to share traditional american music, including worksongs.

 I love these songs and the way they fit into work and life.
 I hope you do too. -Bennett